Gas Bottle Storage Regulations – LPG Gas Cylinder Storage Rules – Gas Bottle Safety & LPG Gas Cylinder Safety…

 ♦ LPG – Liquefied Petroleum Gas – is heavier than air and will collect in low areas instead of dissipating.

-As a result, there must be adequate ventilation and air movement in any LPG storage area.
+As a result, there must be adequate ventilation and air movement in any LPG (propane) gas cylinder storage area.

-♦ Placarding of storage areas is required when the combined capacity of the stored cylinders exceeds 500 litres of water capacity.
+♦ LPG gas bottle storage regulations (LPG storage requirements) require placarding when the combined capacity of the LPG gas cylinder storage exceeds 500 litres of water capacity.

-♦ An MSDS for LPG should be located in close proximity to the storage area for fast reference in an emergency
+♦ An MSDS for LPG should be located in close proximity to the LPG gas bottle-cylinder storage area for gas bottle safety and fast reference in an emergency

-Please see the full LPG Gas Safety Guidelines
+Please see the full LPG Gas Bottle-Cylinder Storage Rules & Regulations

-More LPG Safety Articles You May Wish to Read:
+More LPG Gas Bottle-Cylinder Safety Articles You May Wish to Read: